-Here’s a list of all the best and easiest to grow indoor palm trees for your home, office, hotel or lobby.
+Here’s a list of all the easiest and best indoor palm trees to grow for your home, office, hotel or lobby.

 FYI just because the palm is listed here it doesn't necessarily mean it is a small variety.